Summer Positions

 Back to top

-Our 2024 Summer Staff Application is now live!
-Please note that we also require a copy of your current resume, which can be uploaded to your CampInTouch account after completing the online application or emailed to us at staff@apogeeadventures.com For the 2023-24 season, we will have three application periods (Fall, Winter, and Spring).
-During this time we will visit a number of colleges and universities (refer to the on-campus recruiting calendar below for details), and interested students at those schools will have an opportunity to interview during our campus visit.
-We will also offer virtual interviews to a select number of qualified applicants either before or shortly after each deadline.
+For the 2024-2025 season, we will have three application deadlines (Fall, Winter, and Spring).
+We will visit a number of colleges and universities during the Fall and Spring application seasons (see campus recruiting calendar, below), and interested students at those schools will have an opportunity to interview during our campus visit.
+Otherwise, we will offer virtual interviews to a select number of qualified applicants either before or shortly after each deadline.
 After all on-campus and virtual first round interviews have been completed, we will offer second round interviews to a smaller subset of the applicant pool (all to be completed virtually).
 We will make employment offers in each hiring season, and we will also offer the opportunity for some Fall and Winter applicants to remain in the applicant pool for the following hiring period(s).

 VIRTUAL INFO SESSION SCHEDULE